 - Dress conservatively as a sign of respect.
 Skip the selfies too.

 - Respect the “no photo” rooms.
 Despite the signs and the verbal warnings, l still saw some people doing just that.
 Shameful!

 - Wear comfortable shoes.
 There is a lot of walking and no sitting at all during the tour.

 Virtual tour of Auschwitz concentration camp can be seen on this page.

 How does it feel like to visit Auschwitz and Auschwitz !!?

-Sad, weird and disturbing.
-It takes a while to shake the experience off.
+Our feelings after visiting Auschwitz were sadness, weirdness and tiredness.
+It drains you and it definitely takes a while to shake the experience off.
 Once back at the apartment, we didn’t feel like going out and instead got some kebab from the cafe downstairs and called it a night.